metafloor/bwip-js/demo/README.md

 ## Node.js Image Generator

-You can also use bwip-js to generate PNG images directly.
+You can use bwip-js to generate PNG images directly.

 ```javascript
 const bwipjs = require('bwip-js');